Randy Olson: Film career

 Olson earned his M.F.A. from the USC School of Cinematic Arts in 1997.
 For his student film he wrote and directed the twenty-minute musical comedy short film, His student film, You Ruined My Career, premiered at the 1996 Telluride Film Festival in the "Filmmakers of Tomorrow" showcase.

 In 2002, Olson and coral reef ecologist Jeremy Jackson of Scripps Institution of Oceanography, created a 7-minute short film, Rediagnosing the Oceans.
+Olson expanded this work with the Shifting Baselines Ocean Media Project.

 Olson directed the feature documentary, Flock of Dodos, which premiered at the 2006 Tribeca Film Festival.
 The film focused on the “ongoing debate between evolutionary biologists and those who espouse intelligent design.”

 In 2008 Olson wrote and directed the mockumentary feature film, Sizzle, which “confronts global warming with humor.”

 Olson partnered in 2019 with surf photographer Brian Bielmann and filmmaker Brent Storm to help produce the documentary feature White Rhino.
-The film documents the three massive swells that hit Fiji and Tahiti in 2011-12.
+The film documents the three massive swells that hit Fiji and Tahiti in 2011–12.

 Olson has been criticized for potentially "dumbing down" serious science issues.
 His response is that his critics fail to grasp the difference between "dumbing down" and concision.